cyberomin/cyberomin.github.io/about.md

 Outside of Andela, Celestine speaks regularly at technology conferences across Africa.
 He organizes and leads Africa Git Meetup, which recently featured GitLab's Kelvin Mutuma as a guest speaker.

 Celestine has a bachelor in Computer Science from the University of Calabar.
-He blogs and shares his thoughts about startups in emerging markets, with a special focus on Nigeria, at [http://cyberomin.github.io](http://cyberomin.github.io).
+He blogs and shares his thoughts about startups in emerging markets, with a special focus on Nigeria and Africa, at [http://cyberomin.github.io](http://cyberomin.github.io).

 You want to talk?
 [Email me.](mailto:celestineomin@gmail.com)